 If we are sincere in our affirmation of the fact that God does exist and He guides humanity to a better path, then we must also admit that He would ensure His message is preserved properly.
-He would not leave it to chances to have the message compiled or preserved.
-Because, one slight mistake in recording or preserving His words could be crucial.
-His majesty and organization is well displayed in everything that exists in the universe.
+He would not leave it to chances to have the message compiled or preserved because one slight mistake in recording or preserving His words could be crucial.
+His majesty and organization are well displayed in everything that exists in the universe.
 Why would he leave His words unprotected and unorganized?
-If the previous messages were lost or forgotten, then, we have to assume that He did not plan their preservation.
+If the previous messages were lost or forgotten, then we have to assume that He did not plan their preservation.
 He wanted to preserve the message that he would repeat for the final time through a Prophet in Arabia.

 Only a prophet knew what was being revealed to him.
 No one other than a prophet could have experienced it and no one other than a messenger had the authority or the knowledge to declare what is revealed.
-While none of the previously revealed books were written or preserved during the life time of the prophet who received it, the Quran became the first revealed book, which was written during the life of the Prophet who had received it.
+While none of the previously revealed books were written or preserved during the lifetime of the prophet who received them, the Quran became the first revealed Book, which was written during the life of the Prophet who had received it.
 It was verified, checked, approved and authenticated by him because he alone had the knowledge and authority to do so.